kcl-lang/kcl-lang.io/versioned_docs/version-0.4.5/reference/xlang-api/overview.md

 ### `KclvmService`

-The `KclvmService` service is a service related to KCLVM functionality.
+The `KclvmService` service is a service related to KCL functionality.
 The usage is the same as the `BuiltinService` service.

 For example, there is the following `Person` structure definition: